vrtql/websockets/README.md

 There are two APIs in the library: the WebSockts API and the Messaging API.

+For working examples beyond that shown here, see the `test_websocket.c` file in the `src/test` directory.
+After building the project, stop into that directory and run `./server` which starts a simple websocket server.
+Then run `test_websocket`.

 ### Websockets API

 The WebSockets API is built solely upon WebSocket constructs: frames, messages